xelfia/XVCI/README.md

 * This is only implemented based on official and/or third-party VCI documents.

 > VirtualCast is a practical VCI enviromnent I know.
-> I have no VR devices currently (2019-03-01), although VitualCast required it.
+> I have no VR devices currently `2019-03-01`, although VitualCast requires it.
 > So I have no experiences about VirtualCast and actual VCI behaviors.

 ## Trial on Editor